LambdaHack/LambdaHack/README.md

 The game UI can be configured via a config file.
 The default settings, the same that are built into the binary, are in [GameDefinition/config.ui.default](https://github.com/LambdaHack/LambdaHack/blob/master/GameDefinition/config.ui.default).
-When the game is run for the first time, the file is copied to the default user data location, which is `~/.LambdaHack/` on Linux, `C:\Users\<username>\AppData\Roaming\LambdaHack\`
+When the game is run for the first time, the file is written to the default user data location, which is `~/.LambdaHack/` on Linux, `C:\Users\<username>\AppData\Roaming\LambdaHack\`
 (or `C:\Documents And Settings\user\Application Data\LambdaHack\`
 or something else altogether) on Windows and `Inspect/Application/Local Storage` under RMB menu when run inside the Chrome browser.
+If the user config file is outdated or corrupted, removing it guarantees that the new default file would be put in its place.

-Screen font and, consequently, window size can be changed by editing the config file in the user data folder.
-The default bitmap font `16x16xw.bdf` covers most national characters in the Latin alphabet (e.g. to give custom names to player characters) and results in a game window of exactly 720p HD dimensions.
+Screen fonts and, consequently, window size can be changed by editing the config file in the user data folder.
+The default bitmap font `16x16xw.bdf` used for the game map covers most national characters in the Latin alphabet (e.g. to give custom names to player characters) and results in a game window of exactly 720p HD dimensions.
 The `8x8xb.fnt` bitmap font results in a tiny window and covers latin-1 characters only.
-The scalable `16x16xw.woff` font results in window sizes dependent on the `scalableFontSize` parameter in the config file.
-With `scalableFontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`, with `scalableFontSize = 24` it's 1080p Full HD (you'd also need `sdlPropFontSize = 22` and `sdlMonoFontSize = 21`).
+The config file parameter `allFontsScale` permits further window size adjustments, automatically switching to the scalable `16x16xw.woff` version of the game map font.
+Config file option `chosenFontset` governs not only the main game map font, but also the shape of the rectangular fonts, if any, in which longer texts are overlaid over the map.

 If you don't have a numeric keypad, you can use the left-hand movement key setup (axwdqezc) or Vi editor keys (aka roguelike keys) or mouse.